Cure Mouth Sores Using Home Remedies

 One of the simplest remedies to cure mouth sores is a combination of water and salt.

-Sea salt, which naturally contains sodium and other minerals, is a great natural disinfectant.
+Sea salt, which naturally contains sodium and other minerals, is a great natural disinfectant, according to this study from the Complutense University of Madrid.
 Therefore, it’s a highly effective mouth rinse.

 - 1 tbsp of sea salt